The2ndSlimShady/SlimScript/docs/Variables.md

 set <variable_name> to <new_value>
 ```

 As mentioned before SlimScript is not strong typed so variable types are dynamic.
-Check the program below
+Check the code below

 ```
 define var as 2